 Let’s start with the appetizer.
-The chicharon bulaklak is good dipped in vinegar.
+The chicharon bulaklak tasted good dipped in vinegar.
 It’s a must try and our server specifically recommended it to us.

-Lastly, their seafood kare-kare has a thick tasty peanut sauce and lots of vegetables, although I find the seafood too few.
+Lastly, their seafood kare-kare tasted good as well, with thick tasty peanut sauce and lots of vegetables, although I find the seafood too few.
 Perhaps I’d enjoy the beef tripe kare-kare better because I prefer my kare-kare with a balanced mix of veggies and meat.

 That’s all the main dishes that we ordered and could eat.

 For the desserts, the pandan tapioca is light and creamy, a bit sweeter than I’m used to.
 Still, I’d probably order this again because I’m a sucker for pandan desserts.
 The leche flan is firm and perfect.
-This is the first time I get to taste kamote balls and they are okay too.
-For me the kamote balls are better eaten as an appetizer because they have a strong flavor that needs to be washed down.
+This is the first time I get to taste kamote balls and it’s okay too, though I’d rather order it as an appetizer because it has a strong flavor that needs to be washed down.

 As for the drinks, they have various options including sodas, iced teas and fruit shakes.

 Overall, Rico’s Lechon serves good-quality Filipino food.
 For the main courses, the lechon is truly the highlight of their menu.
 If you want a more flavorful lechon than the ones we’re used to here in Manila, try out the regular or spicy version of this restaurant.